Kaibert123/kestra.io/docs/developer-guide/helpers/README.md

   type: io.kestra.core.tasks.debugs.Return
   format: "[[> lorem.txt]]"
 ```
-and have a local file `lorem.txt` with the large content.
+and create a local file `lorem.txt` to simulate the large content.

 The path can be :
 * `[[> lorem.txt]]`: a relative path from the flow (flow.yaml & lorem.txt are on the same directory)